Dan-Duran/llama-cpp-model-controller/README.md

 # Llama.cpp Model Controller 🦙

-A simple, modern web interface for managing and deploying llama.cpp language models with ease.
+The Llama.cpp Model Controller is an intuitive web interface for managing local LLM deployments powered by llama.cpp.
+This application streamlines the process of starting, monitoring, and stopping language models through a clean, responsive UI, eliminating the need for complex command-line operations.

+Key features include real-time GPU monitoring with temperature and memory usage statistics, color-coded live server logs showing token usage and model output, and customizable deployment parameters.
+Users can easily configure thread count, context size, and GPU allocation strategies for optimal performance on their hardware.

 ## 🖥️ Screenshot